umakri2000/mahetravel/README.md

 6. HOTEL--> User can book the limited hotel offered by the site

 7. See lisit --> Admin can see the lisit of the passangers booked for hotel and trips
+8. TICKET  --> USER can dowload the ticket.

 # Install and run it locally